 However, no one can cope with being always on all the time.
 Cantor recommended prioritising a small group of people who need to reach you instantly.
-These could be your boss, your project sponsor or the nursery that your child attends.
+These could be your boss, a senior manager or the nursery that your child attends.
 When you switch work off, make sure these people have an alternative way of getting hold of you if they need to.
 Then you’ll still feel connected to those that matter without having the burden of being ‘on’ for everyone.

 Cantor and another speaker, Nicholas Carr, both commented that the internet and the way in which we work now means we have less ability to focus.
 I call this a ‘butterfly mind’.
 You flit from one subject to another.
 They both argued that we have lost the ability to concentrate on one thing at a time.